 National Canal Museum, in Hugh Moore Park at 2750 Hugh Moore Park Rd., contains interactive exhibits about the history and technology of Pennsylvania's 19th-century canals.
 Artifacts, photos and documents housed in the Emrick Center museum building reveal how the canals and the coal transported on them contributed to the Industrial Revolution.

 The mule-drawn canal boat Josiah White II operates a 45-minute trip on a restored section of the Lehigh Canal.
 The canal's towpath allows foot and bicycle access to the park's working locks and 19th-century industrial ruins.
 During summer weekends an 1890s lock tender's house is staffed by a costumed interpreter.

-The park offers picnic tables, a children's playground, and paddleboat and canoe rentals.
+The park offers picnic tables; a children's playground; and bicycle, paddleboat and canoe rentals.

 Picnicking is permitted.